Acoma Pottery

 The History of Acoma Pueblo Pottery

 Acoma Pueblo pottery has a rich, beautiful history.
 The Acoma Pueblo, which is also known as “sky city,” is known as the oldest inhabited community on the North American continent.
-The unique pottery style of the Acoma people was first developed around the year 1150 A.D..
+The unique pottery style of the Acoma people was first developed around the year 1150 A.D.

 The style Acoma potters have used throughout the centuries is highly stylistic and recognizable.
 With a focus on functionality, their pottery was commonly crafted for everyday purposes like eating, drinking, storing, and even for ceremonial use.

-Acoma Pottery Designs
+The Acoma Pottery Design Process

 The “Coil and Scrape” Method